berkaysson/konzek-junior-frontend-assignment/README.md

 To get started with the project, follow these steps:

 1. Clone the relevant repositories mentioned above.
-2. Set up each repository as per their respective README instructions.
-3. Install dependencies and run the development server for the main project repository.
+2. Install dependencies and run the development server for the main project repository.

 ## Technologies Used